LSSTDESC/rail_attic/docs/source/futureplans.rst

 * *RAIL line*: Assess the sensitivity of estimated photo-z posteriors to photometry impacted by emission lines by extending the creation subpackage's forward model.

-Informal library of fun train-themed names for future projects/pipelines built with RAIL: `monoRAIL`, `tRAILblazer`, `tRAILmix`, `tRAILer`.
+Informal library of fun train-themed names for future projects/pipelines built with RAIL include:
+`monoRAIL`, `tRAILblazer`, `tRAILmix`, `tRAILer`.